realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Factor for Real-life figures

-Since the DMC-12 wasn't the world's fastest car, its (real-life) acceleration might soon cause boredom if played in real-time as part of the time travel sequence with a speedo display.
+Since the DMC-12 wasn't the world's fastest car, its (real-life) acceleration might soon cause boredom if played in real-time as part of the time travel sequence with a speedo.
 This factor speeds up the acceleration.
 2.0 means twice as fast as the real car.

 This settings has no effect if the **_Real-life acceleration figures_** option is unchecked.